IN THE GREAT QUIET

 "regret (noun): a time traveler" on One Sentence Poems

-"nostos" and "achillea millefolium" in Frost Meadow Review
+"nostos" and "achillea millefolium" in Frost Meadow Review, summer 2022 issue

 POETRY